Thailand Pass for Indians: Thailand For Indian Tourists Made Easy

 After you complete the application on the Thailand Pass website, your pass will be processed, and you'll receive a QR code (more about this later).

-When applying for the Thailand Pass, effective 1 June, 2022, your application should be approved instantly after submission.
+When applying for the Thailand Pass, effective 1 June 2022, your application should be approved instantly after submission.
 Previously, the processing time for the Thailand Pass registration was between 7 - 10 business days.
-If your Thai Pass is not approved upon submission, it's best to contact relevant authorities.
+If your Thai Pass is not approved upon submission, it's best to contact the relevant authorities.

 Phone number: +66 2572 8442